barbagroup/cuIBM/README.md

 The following are available in the default installation:

-* `LidDrivenCavityRe100`: Flow in a lid-driven cavity with Reynolds number 100.
+* `lidDrivenCavityRe100`: Flow in a lid-driven cavity with Reynolds number 100.
-* `LidDrivenCavityRe1000`: Flow in a lid-driven cavity with Reynolds number 1000.
+* `lidDrivenCavityRe1000`: Flow in a lid-driven cavity with Reynolds number 1000.
 * `cylinderRe40`: Flow over a circular cylinder at Reynolds number 40.
 The flow eventually reaches a steady state.
+* `cylinderRe75`: Flow over a circular cylinder at Reynolds number 75.
+The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
 * `cylinderRe100`: Flow over a circular cylinder at Reynolds number 100.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
-* `cylinderRe150`: Flow over a circular cylinder at Reynolds number 100.
+* `cylinderRe150`: Flow over a circular cylinder at Reynolds number 150.
 The initial flow field has an asymmetric perturbation that triggers instability in the flow and vortex shedding is observed in the wake.
 * `cylinderRe550`: Initial flow over an impulsively started cylinder at